 The Moebius Strip’s seemingly two- but actually one-sided surface offers a complex interrelated image / process to think systemically, which counteracts binary systems of historical and socio-cultural oppositions.
 In so doing, it symbolically breaks down traditional divisions of class and narratives and collapses dichotomies such as inside and outside, subject and object, subject and world, public and private, art and education.

-Co-founder & academic consultant: Luiz Guilherme Vergara is a professor in the Department of Art at the Federal Fluminense University (UFF) and teaches in the graduate programs: Studies in Contemporary Arts and Culture and Territoriality.
+Co-founder & academic consultant: Luiz Guilherme Vergara He is a professor in the art department and the Postgraduate Program in Contemporary Studies of the Arts at the Federal Fluminense University (UFF).
 As curator/ director of the Museum of Contemporary Art in Niteroi (MAC) 2005-2008 he was responsible for curating several exhibitions focusing on the dialogue between the architecture of Oscar Niemeyer and contemporary artistic practices, such as Poetics of the Infinite (2005) and Lygia Clark: Poetic Shelter (MAC, 2006) as well as the outreach initiative Art and Environmental Action (MAC, 1998 -) working with the favela community Morro do Palácio.
 In 2013, on returning to MAC, he curated exhibitions of the Brazilian artists Alexandre Dacosta, Suzana Queiroga, and Carlos Vergara as well as co-curating the exhibition Joseph Beuys: Res-Publica: Conclamation for A Global Alternative.
 His research interests focus on the interface between art, museums and society and he is co-editor of Revista MESA.

 Angela Mascelani was born in São Paulo and moved to Rio de Janeiro in 1976 after completing her BA in Art Education.
 She completed a Masters in Visual Anthropology at the School of Fine Arts of the Federal University of Rio de Janeiro in 1996 and a PhD in Cultural Anthropology from the Institute of Philosophy and Social Sciences of the same university in 2000.
 In 1996 she assumed the curatorship of Casa de Pontal folkloric and popular art museum, actively contributing to the formulation and implementation of a new model of institutional management.
 Throughout her career she has written articles for newspapers and magazines and worked in various areas as a researcher, filmmaker, educator and curator of exhibitions of both national and international art.
 She is author of the books: O mundo da Arte Popular Brasileira (2002) and Caminhos da Arte Popular: o Vale do Jequitinhonha (2008).
 Recent curatorial work includes: O Brasil na arte Popular Brasília, (2010), Máquinas Poéticas – Abraham Palatnik together with the artists Nhô Caboclo, Laurentino, Adalton e Saúba (2010); Farnese de Andrade e os ex-votos (2011/2012) e Criaturas Imaginárias: Manoel Galdino e os contemporâneos Angelo Venosa, Cristina Salgado, Eliane Duarte e Zé Carlos Garcia (2013).
 She has been curator and director of Casa do Pontal since 2004.